dorisoy/Rise-Notes/README.md

 * Fonts and font sizes
 * Images and drawings
 * Sketch - an overlay which allows you to draw, doodle and annotate allowing your creativity and ideas to shine.
-* Full screen support
+* Simple Mode
 * Picture in picture
-* Zoom capabilities
-* Finding & replacing.
+* Find

 ## *Planned* Features

-* Tabs and multi window
+* Tabs and Multi window
-* New tab page containing recent documents and sketches.
+* New tab page containing recent documents.
-* Sketch only mode
 * Full screen sketch
-* Exporting sketches
+* Exporting sketches (Existing but currently disabled)
 * Advanced mode with line numbers etc.

 ## Licensing